-Our failure to successfully initiate and complete clinical trials of our product candidates and to demonstrate the efficacy and safety necessary to obtain regulatory approval to market any of our product candidates would significantly harmour business.
+Our failure to successfully initiate and complete clinical trials of our product candidates and to demonstrate the efficacy and safety necessary to obtain regulatory approval to market any of our product candidates would significantly harm our business, could further result in significant harm to our financial position and results of operations and could result in the need to limit or even discontinue our business operations.

-We depend on enrollment of patients in our clinical trials in order for us to continue development of our product candidates.
-If we are unable to enroll patients in our clinical trials, our research and development orts could be adversely affected.
+We depend on enrollment of patients in our clinical trials in order to continue development of our product candidates.
+If we are unable to enroll patients in our clinical trials, our research and development efforts could be adversely affected.

-We are conducting a Phase 1 clinical trial of COM701 in patients with advanced solid tumors.
-Our anticipated time to data in this trial is subject to our ability to recruit sufficient eligible patients and the number of cohorts that will need to be enrolled prior to observing activity, if achieved at all.
+We are conducting a Phase 1 clinical trial of COM701 in patients with advanced solid tumors and COM902 is expected to start Phase 1 clinical trial in early 2020.
+Our anticipated time to data in these trials is subject to our ability to recruit sufficient eligible patients and the number and size of cohorts that will need to be enrolled prior to observing activity, if achieved at all.
 There can be no assurance that we will complete enrollment or have data from the trial when we anticipate.
 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the study until its conclusion.

 We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons.
-Patient enrollment is affected by many factors including the size and nature of the patient population, the proximity of patients to clinical sites, the eligibility criteria for the trial, the design of the clinical trial, the size of the patient population required for analysis of the trial's primary endpoints, the proximity of patients to study sites, our ability to recruit clinical trial investigators with the appropriate competencies and experience, our ability to obtain and maintain patient consents, the risk that patients enrolled in clinical trials will drop out of the trials before completion, and competing clinical trials and clinicians' and patients' perceptions as to the potential advantages of the drug being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.
+Patient enrollment is affected by many factors including the size and nature of the patient population, the eligibility criteria for the trial, the design of the clinical trial, the size of the patient population required for analysis of the trial's primary endpoints, the proximity of patients to study sites, our ability to recruit clinical trial investigators with the appropriate competencies and experience, the number of enrolling clinical sites, our ability to obtain and maintain patient consents, the risk that patients enrolled in clinical trials will drop out of the trials before completion, and competing clinical trials and clinicians' and patients' perceptions as to the potential advantages of the drug being studied in relation to other available therapies, or competing drugs against the same target as well as any new drugs that may be approved for the indications we are investigating.

-Many pharmaceutical companies are conducting clinical trials in patients with the disease indications that COM701 and our future potential drug products may target.
-Additionally, other pharmaceutical companies may clinically investigate their own products against PVRIG, the target of COM701.
-As a result, we must compete with them for clinical sites, physicians and the limited number of patients who fulfill the stringent requirements for participation in clinical trials.
+Many pharmaceutical companies are conducting clinical trials in patients with the disease indications that COM701, COM902 and our future potential drug products may target.
+Additionally, other pharmaceutical companies may clinically investigate their own products against PVRIG, the target of COM701, and TIGIT, the target of COM902.
+For example, in the case of COM902, the enrollment of oncology subjects in our COM902 clinical trial may be hampered by other anti-TIGIT antibodies that are currently in clinical studies such as BMS-986207 by Bristol-Myers Squibb, Tiragolumab by Roche, MK-7684 by Merck, AB154 by Arcus, and others.
+As a result, we must compete with them for clinical sites, clinicians and the limited number of patients who fulfill the stringent requirements for participation in clinical trials.
 Also, due to the confidential nature of clinical trials, we do not know how many of the eligible patients may be enrolled in competing studies and who are consequently not available to us for our clinical trials.
 Our clinical trials may be delayed or terminated due to the inability to enroll enough patients.
-The delay or inability to meet planned patient enrollment may result in increased costs and delay or termination of our trials, which could have a harmful effect on our ability to develop products.
+The delay or inability to meet planned patient enrollment may result in increased costs and delay or termination of our trials, which could have a hamful effect on our ability to develop products.